 The Home screen displays user-configurable information about the system.
 This screen is displayed during normal system operation when there are no status messages or errors present.
-When the system is in standby mode, the LCD backlight will turn off after five minutes of inactivity if there are no error messages.
+When the system is in standby mode, the LCD backlight turns off after 5 minutes of inactivity if there are no error messages.
 Press one of the three navigation buttons (Select, Left, or Right) to view the Home screen.